MCH Best. NPM 12: Health Care Transition

 Current agency-based examples drawn from the NPM 12 Implementation Toolkit: Communications and Social Media Strategic Approaches include:

 Sample ESMs.
-Using the strategy “Provide training (e.g., in-person trainings or a web-based curriculum) for adolescents with and without special health care needs who are ready for transition to adult care,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework (for suggestions on how to develop programs to support this strategy, see The Role of Title V in Adapting Strategies):
+Using the approach “Provide training (e.g., in-person trainings or a web-based curriculum) for adolescents with and without special health care needs who are ready for transition to adult care,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework (for suggestions on how to develop programs to support this strategy, see The Role of Title V in Adapting Strategies):

 Note.
 ESMs become stronger as they move from measuring quantity to measuring quality (moving from Quadrants 1 and 3, respectively, to Quadrants 2 and 4) and from measuring effort to measuring effect (moving from Quadrants 1 and 2, respectively, to Quadrants 3 and 4).